Security guard or private investigator licence (individuals)

 You must notify the ministry if:

-• you have been convicted or found guilty of an offence listed under Ontario Regulation 37/08 (Eligibility to Hold a Licence – Clean Criminal Record) within five days of the conviction/findings of guilt.
+- you have been convicted or found guilty of an offence listed under Ontario Regulation 37/08 (Eligibility to Hold a Licence – Clean Criminal Record) within 5 days of a conviction or findings of guilt

 ServiceOntario